makrai/notes/scialom2004-multiling-summ.md

 ### TextRank

-* unsupervised algorithm proposed by Mihalcea and Tarau (2004).
-It
+* unsupervised algorithm proposed by Mihalcea and Tarau (2004)
 * consists in computing the co-similarities between all the input sentences
 * most central to the document are extracted and considered as the summary
 * We used the implementation provided by Barrios+ (2016b)

 ## 4.2 Abstractive summarization models

-Most of the abstractive models are neural sequence to sequence models (Sutskever+ 2014), composed of
+* Most of the abstractive models are neural sequence to sequence models (Sutskever+ 2014)
 * an encoder that encodes the input text and a decoder that generates the summ

 ### Pointer-Generator

-* See+ (2017) proposed the addition of the copy mechanism (Vinyals+ 2015) on top of a sequence to sequence LSTM model.
-This mechanism allows to
+* See+ (2017) proposed the addition of the copy mechanism (Vinyals+ 2015) on top of a sequence to sequence LSTM model
-  * efficiently copy out-of-vocabulary tokens, leveraging attention (Bahdanau+ 2014) over the input.
-We used the
+  * efficiently copy out-of-vocabulary tokens, leveraging attention (Bahdanau+ 2014) over the input
 * publicly available OpenNMT implementation,
-  * we used it with the default hyper-parameters.
-However, to avoid biases,
+  * we used it with the default hyper-parameters
   * we limited the preprocessing as much as possible and did not use any sentence separators, as recommended for CNN/DM
   * This explains the relatively lower reported ROUGE

 ### M-BERT

+* text generation
-* Encoder-decoder Transformer architectures are a very popular choice for text generation.
-Recent research efforts have adapted large pretrained self-attention based models for text generation (Peters+ 2018; Radford+ 2018; Devlin+ 2019).
-In particular,
+  * Encoder-decoder Transformer architectures are a very popular
+  * Recent research efforts have adapted large pretrained self-attention models (Peters+ 2018; Radford+ 2018; Devlin+ 2019)
 * Liu and Lapata (2019) added a randomly initialized decoder on top of BERT
 * Avoiding the use of a decoder, Dong+ (2019) proposed to instead add a decoder-like mask during the pre-training to unify the language models for both encoding and generating
-* Both these approaches achieved SOTA results for summarization.
-In this paper,
+* Both these approaches achieved SOTA results for summarization
 * we only report results obtained following Dong+ (2019), as
   * in preliminary experiments we observed that a simple multilingual BERT (MBERT), with no modification, obtained comparable